Looking for the Top Things To Do in New York City?

 On the other side of the boat, passengers can get a good look at Governor’s Island, another fun New York destination.
 When you ride the ferry back to Manhattan, you’ll see the Brooklyn Bridge, as well as the lower Manhattan skyline.

 To board the ferry on Manhattan, head to the Whitehall Terminal adjacent to Battery Park.
 After you arrive at Staten Island, you must depart the boat.
-Follow the crowd the main hall, and then make a left to return to the passenger waiting area.
+Follow the crowd to the main hall, and then make a left to return to the passenger waiting area.
 There you will be able to board the return ride home.

 The ferry operates seven days a week, 24 hours a day.
 Boats leave every 15-20 minutes during peak times, and every 30 minutes the rest of the day.